AyushYadav987/Zcoder/README.md

 # Project_ZCoder

 ## Description
-ZCoder is a sophisticated web platform designed to help users track their competitive programming journey by creating and managing contest calendars for various coding websites.
-This project utilizes Node.js, WebSocket, MongoDB, and React.js to provide a seamless and interactive experience for users.
+ZCoder is a collaborative coding platform that enhances learning through interaction and personalization.
+Users can create profiles, bookmark coding problems with solutions, and engage with others through comments and feedback.
+With features like a live code editor and interactive rooms, the platform is ideal for practice and peer collaboration.

+##Features

+- **User Profiles Section** – Detailed profiles with saved problems, solutions, and contributions.
+- **Code Bookmarking** – Save and organize coding problems with tags based on topics.
+- **Interactive Rooms** – Real-time chat spaces for peer discussion and collaboration.
+- **Inbuilt Code Editor** – Integrated editor with real-time output for hands-on coding practice.
+- **JWT Authentication** – Secure login and session management using JSON Web Tokens.

-## Features
+## Goals

- - **Contest Calenders:** Create and manage personalized calendars for coding contests across multiple platforms.
- - **Real Time Updates:** Integrated WebSocket for real-time notifications and updates on contest schedules.
- - **User Profiles:** Maintain personalized profiles to track progress, participation history, and favorite contests.
- - **Search and Filters:** Advanced search and filter options to find contests by platform, date, difficulty, and more.
- - **Responsive Design:** Responsive and user-friendly interface built with React.js, ensuring accessibility across various devices.
+- **Personalized Profiles** – Build a unique coding identity and connect with peers.
+- **Collaborative Learning** – Share solutions, give feedback, and learn from others.
+- **Efficient Practice** – Practice coding with accessible tools and saved resources.

 ## Technologies Used

-- **Frontend:** React.js, Axios
+- **Frontend:** HTML + CSS, React.js, Axios
-- **Backend:** Node.js, Express
+- **Backend:** Node.js, Express.js
-- **Database:** MongoDB, Mongoose
+- **Database:** MongoDB
+- **Authentication:** JWT (JSON Web Tokens)
 - **Real-time Communication:** WebSocket

 ## Installation and Setup